-- Configurations: Displays a list of channel configuration(s). - Add: Adds a new channel configuration to the Configurations list. - Delete: Deletes the selected channel configuration from the Configurations list. - Name: Sets the name of the selected channel configuration. - Channel geometry: Sets the channel geometry.
+- Configurations: Displays a list of channel configuration(s). - · Add: Adds a new channel configuration to the Configurations list. - Delete: Deletes the selected channel configuration from the Configurations - Name: Sets the name of the selected channel configuration. - Channel Geometry: Sets the channel geometry.
 Available options are: Mono, Stereo, 5.1, 7.1 and Quad. - Used Channels: Sets the number of configurable channel alias fields that can be mixed by the internal channels in Viz Engine (software).
 On a Matrox system this number must be equal to the number of configured input channels (hardware).
-This setting is independent of the Channel Geometry setting. - Reset Aliases: Sets the channel aliases to the default option; however, the custom entry is not removed. - Channel 1-8: Sets the channel alias for multichannel clips that are used by Viz Engine to mix the clip channels to Viz Engine's internal audio channels.
-Aliases are separated by semicolon.
+This setting is independent of the Channel Geometry setting. - Reset Aliases: Sets the channel aliases to the default option; however, the custom entry is not removed. - Out Channel 0-15: The Out Channels represent the internal Viz audio channels, which are mixed to the output device one by one.
+Alias names are not only useful for creating multilingual systems, but also define the channel geometry for the Default and FX audio clip mix modes.
+Aliases are separated by a semicolon.
+The Audio plug-in only uses the channel aliases to find the correct speakers for Pan and 3D sound effects in FX mode.
+With this functionality you are able to use any of the 16 internal audio channels to play any audio geometry.